 Hendi Lingiah, a psychologist who has been actively supporting caregivers, shares news updates on dementia and caregiving activities in India through http://alzheimerdiseaseinindia.blogspot.com.
 Also, check Hendi’s Facebook group: Alzheimer’s Disease in India.

 Another useful blog is Lori LaBey’s Alzheimer’s Speaks.

 For those on Facebook, a closed forum of patients, caregivers and advocates is available (membership by approval only) at: Memory People.
 This is an excellent online community on dementia.

 - Bengali: Booklet on dementia from Alzheimer's Society (UK).
 Bengali information booklet from Scotland: Dementia booklet in Bengali (PDF file).
 Also, call/ email ARDSI Calcutta Chapter for availability of printed booklets on dementia/ care in Bengali.
 A new and comprehensive resource for dementia/ care information in Bengali is the website of Alzheimer's Association of Bangladesh.
 This website has several pages in Bengali that explain dementia as well as related caregiving aspects.
 Also, Old Age Solutions, a portal with information and resources for the elderly (from the Govt. of India and AIIMS), has a Bengali version ; this includes a webpage on cognitive impairment and dementia.

 - Hindi - A full-fledged site with dementia and caregiving information in Hindi is available at Dementia Hindi.
-This site has over 40 detailed pages explaining dementia and how families can handle the caregiving, and the site also includes links to Hindi material available from other websites across the world and to available Hindi videos and downloads (e.g.: for our Hindi presentations, videos, and documents, for other Hindi videos, and for various other Hindi resources from across the Internet).
+This site has over 40 detailed pages explaining dementia and how families can handle the caregiving.
+The site also includes links to Hindi material available from other websites across the world and to available Hindi videos and downloads (e.g.: for our Hindi presentations, videos, and documents, for other Hindi videos, and for various other Hindi resources from across the Internet).
 Queries to this site can be sent in Hindi or English and will be answered in the same language.
 Hindi videos on dementia/ care are available at: Youtube channel of Dementia Care Notes.
 There is also a Hindi blog on dementia and caregiving .

 - Malayalam - A dementia caregiver manual in Malayalam, first edition, is available courtesy Dr. Shaji : Download the Malayalam manual (PDF file). (caution: this is only a general guideline and does not substitute professional advice which should be obtained from the doctor who examines the patient with dementia)